-The Company, as Plan Administrator, has the authority to control and manage the operation and administration of the Plan and may delegate all or a portion of the responsibilities of controlling and managing the operation and administration of the Plan to one or more persons.
+The Comcast Investment Committee, as Plan Administrator, has the authority to control and manage the operation and administration of the Plan and may delegate all or a portion of these responsibilities to one or more persons.

 9. EXEMPT PARTY-IN-INTEREST TRANSACTIONS